Kwenta/kwenta-state-log/kips/drafts/kip-71.md

 ## Specification

+The KIP will go into effect as soon as it has successfully passed governance vote.

 The KIP suggests the following changes to the KSL:

 * Remove the additional vote of the president and maintain solely a 3/5 majority requirement